What Does Dissolving a Limited Company Mean?

-Dissolving a company, also known as ‘striking-off’ or ‘dissolution’, has the effect of removing the company from the Companies House Register, so annual returns and accounts no longer need to be filed.
+Dissolving a company, also known as ‘striking-off’ or ‘dissolution’, has the effect of removing the company from the registrar of companies (Companies House), so annual returns and accounts no longer need to be filed.
 Unlike other methods of voluntarily closing a limited company, there will be no liquidation costs to incur and very little publicity surrounding the dissolution.
 There will also be no investigation into your conduct as a company director.